nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 {: style="width: 100%;" class="center"}
 *Fig. 4: Path degeneracy illustration in SMC/SIR/PF.
 Borrowed from Naesseth et al. [4]*

 There are ways to deal with path degeneracy, such as low-variance resampling, or simply only resampling when a certain measure of efficiency is satisfied (effective sample size), or adaptive resampling.
 We do not go into more detail here, as these are more advanced, and path degeneracy is still not fundamentally solved.
+For a survey of resampling strategies, see [11].

 ## Propagating particles by incorporating the current measurement <a name="apf"></a>